ioccc-src/winner/1990/jaw/README.md

     cmp ../README.md README.md
 ```

-NOTE: a limitation is that the script should be in the parent directory of the
+**NOTE**: a limitation is that the script should be in the parent directory of the
 directory it is run from.